What is sley?

 - Lightweight

-alpha,beta.1,rc.2,--inc) - Built-in plugins - git tagging, changelog generation, version policy enforcement, commit parsing
+- Built-in plugins - Git tagging, changelog generation, version validation, commit parsing

-- Extension system - hook external scripts into the version lifecycle
+- Extension system - Hook external scripts into version lifecycle events

 .sley.yaml